ronaldgoh-cmd/skylynx-digital/docs/getting_online_beginner_guide.md

-# Skylynx ERP Beginner Field Manual (GCP Edition)
+# NexaCore ERP Beginner Field Manual (GCP Edition)

 Welcome!
-This field manual is written for someone who has never deployed software before but wants to take the Skylynx ERP desktop app online for multiple companies.
+This field manual is written for someone who has never deployed software before but wants to take the NexaCore ERP desktop app online for multiple companies.
 Every instruction below is intentionally explicit—expect directions such as **exact console menus to click**, **buttons to press**, and the **commands to type**.
 Work through the sections in order.
 By the end you’ll